Skip to main content

 Originally posted Tue 30 May 2023

 In 2019 Giovanni appeared here at the Southbank Centre as part of Poetry International and our London Literature Festival, joining British Ghanaian writer, Bridget Minamore in conversation.
-In a thoroughly engaging wide-ranging and entertaining discussion, Nikki Giovanni begins by talking about a memorable meeting and subsequent friendship with Rosa Parks.
+In a thoroughly engaging wide-ranging and entertaining discussion, Giovanni began by talking about a memorable meeting and subsequent friendship with Rosa Parks.

-And from there moves on through a diverse range of topics, including wanting to be the International Space Station’s poet-in-residence, her dislike of Thanksgiving, her love of rap and hip-hop, and the immortality of Queen Elizabeth II.
+And from there she moved on through a diverse range of topics, including wanting to be the International Space Station’s poet-in-residence, her dislike of Thanksgiving, her love of rap and hip-hop, and the seeming immortality of Queen Elizabeth II.

 Nikki Giovanni